1455rashed/ATM/README.md

-This project creates an ATM format that helps us withdraw and deposit money You can also know how much money you have in your account
+This project creates an ATM format that helps us withdraw,deposit money and you can also know how much money you have in your account